In his first major battle as independent commander Buell was in

 his career he perhaps didn't feel strong enough to face the politicians

 who were bringing Buell down.
-Her certainly didn't want to be
+He certainly didn't want to be

-saddled with McCook and Crittenden with battle imminent.
-Some years
+saddled with McCook, Gilbert, and Crittenden with battle

 later he told Van Horne

 he didn't want to be used "to do Buell an injury" (Life, pg.
 425).

 remained in command, but he knew his days were numbered, and he

 couldn't help but feel resentment which may have included Thomas.
 In

 any case, he did not make full use of Thomas in the coming battle and

 did not initiate him into his plans, but rather named him second in